giovannirescia/thesis/README.md

 ### Second module: finding symmetries in Modal Logic

-This modulo was entirely coded by Ezequiel Orbe in Haskell.
+This module was entirely coded by Ezequiel Orbe in Haskell.
 It will work like a 'black box' for now, until an Scala implementation gets done.

 The basic pipeline is: